jmaclellan/frontend-nanodegree-mobile-portfolio/README.md

 * Towards the end of the code, in the for loop in the event listener for when the page loads, I changed the number of pizzas from 200 to 32 as there was no need to generate pizzas that weren't visible on the screen

-* Minified main.js into main-min.js using the minifier.org
+* Minified main.js into main-min.js using minifier.org